usnistgov/FIPS201/_FIPS201/introduction.md

 ### 1.3.1 Backward Compatible Change {#s-1-3-1}

-A backward compatible change is a change or modification to an existing feature that does not break the relying systems using the feature.
+A backward compatible change is a change or modification to an existing feature that does not break relying systems using the feature.
 For example, changing the card authentication certificate from optional to mandatory does not affect the systems using the card authentication certificate for authentication (i.e., using the PKI-CAK authentication mechanism).